2022.04.25

 Yasushi Takeuchi

 Born in Osaka Prefecture in 1967.
-After completing his master's degree in architecture at the Graduate School of Engineering, Kyoto University in 1994, he joined Mitsubishi Estate (now Mitsubishi Jisho Design).
+After completing his Master's degree in Architecture at the Graduate School of Engineering, Kyoto University in 1994, he joined Mitsubishi Estate (now Mitsubishi Jisho Design).
 In 2009, he became an associate professor at the Department of Design and Information at Miyagi University, and in 2015, he became an associate professor at the Department of Architecture, Faculty of Engineering, Tohoku Institute of Technology.
-He has been a professor since 2019.
-In 2020, he completed his doctoral degree in architecture at the Graduate School of Engineering, Kyoto University.
+He became a professor in 2019.
+In 2020, he completed his doctoral degree in Architecture at the Graduate School of Engineering, Kyoto University.
 His specialties are Architectural Design, architectural planning, architectural history, and urban history.
-His main research activities include "Research into the gradual nature of multi-layered urban culture in Southeast Asia as revealed by the arrangement of sacred shrines."
-He will be the president and representative director of Abisei Sogo Keikaku Co., Ltd. from April 2022.
+His main research activities include "Research into the gradual stratification of multi-layered urban culture in Southeast Asia as revealed by the placement of sacred shrines."
+He will serve as Representative Director and President of Abisei Architects Co., Ltd. from April 2022.

 OTHER DISCUSSIONS